From the Emperor on down: Memories of the ’64 Tokyo Olympics

 “He looks happy when I ask him questions such as what were you doing then at the Games, because that is like his legacy,” he explained.

-SHUNICHI SEKIGAWA — A retired elementary school teacher, in his days as a student he and classmates were invited to run with a torchbearer and to hold up flags displaying the five Olympic rings.
+SHUNICHI SEKIGAWA — A retired elementary school teacher, in his days as a student he and classmates were invited to run with a torchbearer and hold up flags displaying the five Olympic rings.

-“I did it because the teacher told us to,” Sekigawa told AP in an interview.
+“I did it because the teacher told us to,” Sekigawa told the AP in an interview.
 “The impression at the time was that the flame came from Athens, Greece, and it would be absolutely outrageous if we were to let it die out.
 I took this so seriously.”

-He said he received a red and white Mizuno outfit to wear, made smaller to fit children.
+He said he received a red-and-white Mizuno outfit to wear, made smaller to fit children.

 “I’d forgotten all about it, but my mother had kept it and so I found it years later.
 It was useful to show my students something that represented those times.
 They couldn’t believe I was part of it.”

-Note: This story has been corrected to fix the spelling of the emperor’s name to Naruhito, not Naurhito.